-3.4 CROSS-LISTING OF PUBLIC HOUSING AND SECTION 8 WAITING LISTS
+3.4 CROSS-LISTING OF PUBLIC HOUSING AND SECTION 8 WAITING LISTS [24 CFR §982.205(a)]

 The LACDA does not merge the waiting lists for public housing and Section 8.
 However, if the Section 8 waiting list is open when the applicant is placed on the public housing list, the LACDA must offer to place the family on the Section 8 waiting list.
 If the public housing waiting list is open at the time an applicant applies for Section 8 rental assistance, the LACDA must offer to place the family on the public housing waiting list.